-McCain Collection for Western Life was established in 1993 to augment Albertsons Library’s holdings on the Western US.
-The collection was made possible through a generous endowment by Warren E. and Bernie McCain, supplemented by a successful one million dollar challenge grant.
-There are books, journals, microforms, and other media documenting the Western US (beyond the 100th meridian), including history, literature, anthropology, geography, politics, economics, cultural life, frontier experience, and Native American tribes.
+The McCain Collection for Western Life was established in 1993 through a generous endowment by Warren E. and Bernie McCain.
+There are books, journals, microforms, and other media documenting the Western U.S., including history, environment, literature, anthropology, geography, politics, economics, cultural life, frontier experience, and Native American tribes.